-The ad definitely works on an emotional level, the same way the old television spots did.
+What makes it great: The ad definitely works on an emotional level, the same way the old television spots did.
 The clip is short, and charming, and focuses on how Dawn gives back.
 Increasingly, this kind of social purpose is something consumers look for in the brands they support.
 The Dawn branding is clear and apparent without being over the top.

 6 - Cobble Hill Soap

 Cobble Hill Soap proves that you don't have to be in the Fortune 500 to design and run beautiful Instagram ads.
 The etsy-based company has a strong visual aesthetic on Instagram, and their ads are no exception to that rule.

 What makes it great: This is a simple ad that perfectly aligns both with the branding of the company and with the overall aesthetic of Instagram itself.
 Visuals are minimalist in a way that mirrors the packaging of the product and the bed of beans gives us the idea that this product is probably made with the help of natural ingredients, like coffee.